Helenpham1097/document/content/collections/pages/cloud-containers.md

     enabled: true
   -
     template: general_content/product/feature_section
-    section_title: 'We’ll take care of the rest so you don’t have to'
+    section_title: 'We’ll take care of the rest so you don’t have to...'
     section_subtitle:
       -
         type: paragraph